rockavoldy/odoo-cheatsheet/README.md

 5. Now you can use the breakpoint feature too, and it will show you the call stack to reach that function from the first method called until paused by the breakpoint.

 ## Minimal odoo.conf
-When you run odoo by running it only using argument, odoo will automatically create default `.odoorc` file (or something alike) that will be used as default odoo configuration.
-This `.odoorc` here sometimes can replace your custom `odoo.conf` or the parameters, so there is a chance when you have 2 separate custom-addons directory, and you are trying to exclude 1 directory from `addons_path` parameter, the path can still be included.
-So, it's better to use separate `odoo.conf` when you're developing custom module for different Odoo version or database on the same machine.
+When you run odoo by running it only using argument, odoo will automatically create default `.odoorc` file (or something like that) that will be used as default odoo configuration.
+This `.odoorc` here sometimes have higher priority than your `odoo.conf` or the arguments, so there is a chance when you have 2 separate custom-addons directory, and you are trying to exclude 1 directory from `addons_path` parameter, the path can still be included.
+So, it's better to use separate `odoo.conf` for every project when you're developing custom module in the same machine.
 ```sh
 [options]
 db_name = False